MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-connectivity.md

   - Azure Firewall
   - Encryption for private connectivity

-- **Hub-spoke network topology** involves a hub virtual network acing as a central point of connectivity for many spoke virtual networks.
+- **Hub-spoke network topology** involves a hub virtual network acting as a central point of connectivity for many spoke virtual networks.
 Your hub can also be the connectivity point for on-premises datacenter access.
 All spoke virtual networks peer with your hub, and you can use them to isolate workloads.

 - **VXLAN (virtual extension LAN)** is a network virtualization technology for scaling cloud networks.
 VXLAN generates a virtual network to overlap a local area network (LAN) by using Layer 3 (L3) technology to extend the network.